Last updated on June 7th, 2026

 Visiting the Grand Canyon South Rim?
 Our Grand Canyon itinerary includes everything you need to know before you go, where to stay, how to get around, and the best things to do at the Grand Canyon!

-Despite living in Arizona for 8 years growing up, I (Kathryn) never went to the Grand Canyon!
-Which is so crazy to me, but at the same time we lived in Texas for 16 years (Kathryn) and 28 years (Adam) and finally made it to Big Bend in December.
+Despite living in Arizona for 8 years growing up, I (Kathryn) never went to the Grand Canyon, which is so crazy to me!
+But at the same time we lived in Texas for 16 years (Kathryn) and 28 years (Adam) and didn’t make it to Big Bend until after we moved away.

 Before embarking on your adventure, please review the Leave No Trace principles to ensure you leave every place better than you found it, so that others can enjoy these beautiful places for many years to come!